knowledgecode/delegate/README.md

 ### `target`

-The `EventTarget` where the event actually occurred.
+The original target of the event.

 ```typescript
 delegate(document)